alysonbennett/Burger/README.md

 ## Description

 Eating Burgers in Paradise is a restaurant app that lets users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, the app will display the burger on the left side of the page.
 Each burger in the waiting area has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.
-The app will store every burger in a database, whether devoured or not.
+The app will store every burger in a database, whether devoured or not, so the user can track what types of burgers they've eaten.

 ## Table of Contents